-Video marketing as an industry is worth $135 billion, which is almost more than television advertising and digital advertising combined.
+Video marketing distribution as an industry is worth $135 billion, which is almost more than television advertising and digital advertising combined.
 It is clear marketers are buying in when it comes to creating video, but what video distribution techniques are they using to boost their brand’s visibility?

 Social media makes it easy to talk directly to your potential customers.
 This is why, according to a study by Magisto, companies are 50 percent more likely to choose organic social media as their top video distribution channel over paid advertising.
 Furthermore, video distributed through social media provides close to a 40 percent ROI.
 For comparison, the next-highest ROI is just under 20 percent, and it comes from email campaigns.
 Focus on building relationships and consistently engaging with your target customers to build a community around your brand.
 If done right, your community will consume and amplify your videos without you having to ask.